 For most people, Holiday vacations mean taking a break from school and doing something fun.
-For students who are in school while studying for the MCAT, however, getting time off from school is the time to ramp up one’s MCAT studies.
+For students who are in school while studying for the MCAT, however, getting time off from school is the time to ramp up one’s MCAT studies, especially this year as COVID-19 is providing an extra incentive to stay home.
 In this week’s MCAT tip, I’m going to outline 3 simple things that you can do this Thanksgiving break to get a (turkey) leg up on the MCAT.

 A great thing to do during holiday breaks is to take advantage of travel time.
 Even if you are staying home for the holidays, people tend to travel more during their vacations.
-And whether you are on an airplane flight to the Bahamas or heading to the movies with your family, you can maximize this time for MCAT studying.
+And whether you are on a flight or watching a movie with your family, you can maximize this time for MCAT studying.
 During my winter break, my family and I went on a ski trip.
 I took my notecards in the car with me and used this time to review the concepts that I had studied during my study session that morning.
-By upgrading to our Advanced Pro Plan, you will gain access to over 3,300 Quizlet practice problems that you can do from your smart phone.
+By upgrading to our Advanced Pro Plan, you will gain access to over 3,300 Quizlet practice problems that you can do from your smartphone.
 It is the perfect way to spend a little extra time working your way towards a top MCAT score during your holiday break.

 No matter how you decide to spend your Thanksgiving Break, I hope you have a wonderful time with your family and friends.
 Life will only get busier, and precious moments with those we loved are priceless.
 May we all have a very special time this holiday season.

 Sign up for our affordable elite MCAT tutoring.